-Your primary care physician will refer you to a specialist for needed care.
-When you receive a referral from your primary care physician, you must return to the primary care physician after the consultation, unless your primary care physician authorized a certain number of visits without additional referrals.
-The primary care physician must provide or authorize all follow-up care.
-Do not go to the specialist for return visits unless your primary care physician gives you a referral.
+Your primary care provider will refer you to a specialist for needed care.
+When you receive a referral from your primary care provider, you must return to the primary care provider after the consultation, unless your primary care provider authorized a certain number of visits without additional referrals.
+The primary care provider must provide or authorize all follow-up care.
+Do not go to the specialist for return visits unless your primary care provider gives you a referral.
 However, women may see their Obstetrician/ Gynecologist without a referral.